 We're baking up some muffins and our recipe calls for 1,200 grams (g) of flour.
 The problem is, we order it in a 5-pound (lb) bag.

-1. Determine the total amount of (grams) that go into a 5 lb bag of flour.
+How many grams go into a 5 lb bag of flour?

 After some research, we learn that: